 In autumn 2020, in the year that JMW Turner will appear on the new £20 bank note, Tate Britain will celebrate Britain’s great painter of the industrial revolution with a major new exhibition: Turner and the Modern World will show his fascination with the age when machine-power replaced manpower, steam replaced sail, and a new society was forged.
 It will also coincide with the 2020 Turner Prize exhibition, named in honour of this innovative and influential artist.

-Alongside the annual Hyundai Commission for the Turbine Hall, Tate Modern will present an ARTIST ROOMS exhibition dedicated to Phyllida Barlow, as well as retrospectives of two very different sculptors: The EY Exhibition: Rodin will reveal Auguste Rodin as a radical artist, whose highly experimental works modelled in clay and plaster broke with century-long traditions and inaugurated a new age of modern sculpture.
+Alongside the annual Hyundai Commission for the Turbine Hall, Tate Modern will present retrospectives of two very different sculptors: The EY Exhibition: Rodin will reveal Auguste Rodin as a radical artist, whose highly experimental works modelled in clay and plaster broke with century-long traditions and inaugurated a new age of modern sculpture.
 A survey of Slovak artist Maria Bartuszová, meanwhile, will provide a long overdue opportunity to explore her varied practice, from tactile organic works in plaster to commissions for public spaces and ephemeral works in the landscape.
 Tate Modern will also open an emphatically experiential exhibition spanning 40 years of Bruce Nauman’s restlessly inventive work, featuring neon lights, film projections, 3D videos and holograms.
 A new commission by Aliza Nisenbaum, best known for her paintings that often focus on members of local communities, will be unveiled at Tate Liverpool in the autumn, while Kosovar artist Petrit Halilaj will have his first UK museum solo exhibition at Tate St Ives.
 Halilaj explores cultural heritage and memory through installations that include found objects, as well as animal forms that act as metaphors for transformation and discovery.

 Winter Commission 2019: Anne Hardy (1 December 2019 – January 2020, Tate Britain)